What is VoIP (Voice Over IP)? | Definition and Features

 • These are end-to-end IPv6-based networks.

-• It provides full access to any user in the interconnected world.
+• It gives full access to every user in the connected world.

-• It is integrated with enterprise business networks in terms of protocols and security.
+• It works with business networks in terms of protocols and security.

-• It is QoS-enabled in wireless LAN environments.
+• It has QoS support in wireless LAN networks.

-• It is integrated with 3G cellular services.
+• It works together with 3G mobile services.

-• It provides low-bit rate support for video and video conferencing.
+• It gives low-bit-rate support for video and video calls.

-• It provides full integration with other environments to support an actual unified messaging environment.
+• It works fully with other systems to support a real unified messaging setup.

 How Does VoIPv6 Work?